confluentinc/examples/security/rbac/README.md

 This demo showcases the [Role Based Access Control (RBAC)](https://docs.confluent.io/current/security/rbac/index.html) functionality in Confluent Platform.
 It is mostly for reference to see a workflow using the new RBAC feature across the services in Confluent Platform.

+## Notes

+* For simplicity, this demo does not require the use of LDAP.
+Instead it uses the Hash Login service with users/passwords defined in the `login.properties` file.

 # Run the demo

 1. Change directory into the `scripts` folder: